KH Facilities and Campus Visits

 The Muscle Biology Laboratory at Georgia State University occupies approximately 400 square feet in the Department of Kinesiology and Health in the Sports Arena Building.
 The laboratory is equipped to study skeletal muscle physiology, electrophysiology, biochemistry, histochemistry, and molecular and cellular biology.

 In vivo muscle testing setup.
-Functions of this setup are to evaluate mouse anterior crural muscle function (torque-velocity and torque-frequency relationships) and to induce injury to the anterior crural muscle via the performance of eccentric contractions.
+The functions of this setup are to evaluate mouse anterior crural muscle function (torque-velocity and torque-frequency relationships) and to induce injury to the anterior crural muscle via the performance of eccentric contractions.
 Primary equipment includes an Aurora Scientific300B servomotor, Grass S11 stimulator, Grass SIU5 stimulus isolation unit, and P3 450MHz computer.

 In vitro muscle testing setup.
-Functions of this setup are to evaluate mouse soleus and extensor digitorum longus muscle function (force-frequency, V max, Vo) and to induce injury to the muscles via the performance of eccentric contractions.
+The functions of this setup are to evaluate mouse soleus and extensor digitorum longus muscle function (force-frequency, V max, Vo) and to induce injury to the muscles via the performance of eccentric contractions.
 Primary equipment includes an Aurora Scientific 300B servomotor, Grass S11 stimulator, Grass SIU5 stimulus isolation unit and P3 450MHz computer.

-- Microscopes / photometry system
+- Microscopes/photometry system

 - Ultra-cold freezer

 - Western blotting equipment